Bhattars1/london-energy-forecasting/README.md

 # Energy Demand Forcasting Based on Weather and Time-Based Patterns in London Households

 ## Introduction
 Accurately predicting household energy consumption is essential for efficient energy management and promoting sustainability, particularly in a dynamic urban environment like London.
-This project aims to investigate the relationship between weather patterns, time-based patterns (including day of the week, weekdays vs. weekends, and holidays), and household energy consumption across London.
+This project aims to investigate the relationship between weather patterns, time-based patterns (including day of the week, weekdays vs. weekends, and holidays), and household energy consumption across London, and finally developing a predictive Machine Learning model based on the investigation and analysis.
 This project primarily focuses on developing modular structure of production standard with basic logging and exception handling.

 ## Data and Preprocessing
 ### Weather Data